je-santos/MPLBM-UT/examples/singlephase_and_tortuosity_DRPcarbonate/README.rst

     run1-phase.sh

-To perform the simulation with the inputs specified in the .xml file
+To perform a single-phase flow simulation with the inputs specified in the .xml file

 4. Run